Sling TV to host pay-per-view events, starting this weekend with UFC fight

 But the deal with Sling means you can order the events and watch via your internet TV service, similar to how you could with cable.

-Interested users can buy the purchase the UFC fight by logging in to “My Account” on Sling.com, then clicking on the UFC 214 fight banner.
+Interested users can purchase the UFC fight by logging in to “My Account” on Sling.com, then clicking on the UFC 214 fight banner.
 Once purchased, a new channel will appear in the guide, and content will air as soon as event coverage begins on July 29, says Sling.
 The fight cannot be recorded with Sling’s DVR, however.

 Sling Blue customers can also watch a live feed of the 8 PM ET fights on FXX by logging in to FXnetworks.com using their Sling TV credentials.